krishna-bala/dotfiles/README.md

-# Install
+# dotfiles

-neovim
+## Requirements
-tmux
+- neovim (0.8.0+)
-polybar
+- tmux
-ranger
+- git

-sxhkd
+If not using GDE:
-conda
+- bspwm
-git
+- polybar
-vim
+- sxhkd